gmatti1/P5VoiceToText/README.md

 files - package that contains APIs for uploading or selecting audio files <br>
 convertedText - package that contains APIs for voice to text conversion functionality <br>
 categorizedText - package that contains APIs for categorizing the text into IMIST-AMBO categories <br>
-test_P5VoiceToText - file that tests the Backend APIs

 ### Database: